AleksNB/TanookiFW/README.md

 I really don't care about that.<br /> Make your own Mario Maker, or a remake of "Peach’s Untold Tale"<br />
 I could care less, just have fun doing something with it.<br /><br />
 I'd appreciate credits for the framework though.

-# Why is it called Rosa?
-Cause Rosalina, and Rosalina = Best Princess.

 # Anything else I should know?
 Yes, take a look at the wiki!<br /><br />